medusajs/medusa/docs/content/deployments/server/deploying-on-qovery.md

 You can access any of the endpoints on your backend using the backend URL.
 For example, you can get the list of products using the endpoint `/store/products`.

+### Testing the Admin

+If you deployed the admin dashboard alongside the backend, you can test it by going to `<YOUR_APP_URL>/app`.
+If you changed the admin path, make sure to change `/app` to the path you've set.

 ---

 ## Run Commands on the Backend